kayroy247/usefulResources/README.md

 | [Flashloan with Aave](https://github.com/austintgriffith/scaffold-eth/tree/flash-loans-intro) | Aave Flashloan

 | [Tensei Js](https://tenseijs.com/docs/getting-started) | A nodejs graphql framework with social auth and the likes

+| [Metatags io](https://metatags.io/) | A tool to preview how your url will look on Google and social media sites